-Rebecca also has a deep bench of experience in all facets of distressed situations, including extensive involvement in some of the largest bankruptcy cases filed in the United States.
-Her experience spans the airline, power/utility, alternative energy, automotive, chemical, steel, technology and distressed real estate sectors.
+Distressed situations: Rebecca’s experience includes some of the largest bankruptcy cases filed in the United States spanning the airline, power/utility, alternative energy, automotive, chemical, steel, technology and distressed real estate sectors.

 Georgetown University, BS